kithmina1999/worklenz-astro/src/content/blog/hubspot-tasks-alternative.md

 data_security_checked: true
 description: |
    Discover the best open source alternatives for popular software.
 Explore our comprehensive guides and find the perfect solution for your needs today.
-related: [flow-alternative, forecast-alternative, zapier-alternative, microsoftproject-alternative]
+related: [salesforce-tasks-alternative, zapier-alternative, slack-alternative, jira-alternative]